-FDA to Investigate Safety of Caffeine in Food Products
+FDA to Investigate Caffeine in Food Products

 According to the Food and Drug Administration's (FDA) deputy commissioner Michael R. Taylor, some food companies are making it possible to have the same amount of "four cups of coffee in your pocket" in the form of caffeinated gum, water, candies, and even foods such as waffles and potato chips.